[Michelle Levinson, ERG graduate student]

 Why is Socially Responsible Investing hard?

 Basic microeconomic principles show us that there are plenty of instances where corporate profit maximization can be misaligned with socially optimal outcomes, especially when those internalized benefits create externalized costs.
 In these cases, a rational business decision or practice that we are facilitating through our investments might run counter to our own long-term priorities and needs.
 There are lots of reasons why externalities are often not accounted for, such as measurement challenges, information asymmetry, and principal-agent issues.
 A classic example of private profit running counter to society’s values is the tobacco industry, where much of the healthcare costs that result from tobacco externalities are borne by society as a whole.
 This tension motivated famed moves by government agencies, such as CalPERS that manages health and retirement for California employees, to divest from tobacco.
-Even though this meant foregoing short-term profits, the long-term payoff was clear in the eyes of former California Treasurer Phil Angelides: “What sense does it make for CalPERS to be an investor in companies that cost the state billions of dollars?
+Even though this meant foregoing short-term profits, the long-term payoff was clear in the eyes of former California Treasurer Phil Angelides: “What sense does it make for CalPERS to be an investor in companies that cost the state billions of dollars?”Avoiding negative externalities is a start, but investors are increasingly aiming to finance positive impacts.
+At this conference, Chicago City Treasurer Kurt Summers shared that his office sees its investment dollars as a way to “make a positive impact on some of the most fundamental challenges facing Chicagoans.”
+Considering environmental, social, and governance (ESG) factors helps his office promote conservation and sustainability, racial and gender equity, better labor standards and more, all of which improve the quality of life for both the current and future Chicago community.
+I am especially pleased to see that the Treasurer’s Office is setting concrete goals for itself, such as achieving a carbon neutral investment portfolio by 2020.
+The city recognizes that as a first-mover it is a catalyst for change and is using this position to test new approaches and move new efforts forward.

 By definition, these negative externalities and positive impacts are not captured in traditional financial information.
 However, the finance industry is awakening to the notion that non-financial information can be material to a company’s economic performance.
 This is illustrated by the groundbreaking work of Sustainability Accounting Standards Board (SASB) and the Task Force on Climate-related Financial Disclosures (TCFD), which are setting standards for corporate sustainability disclosures across industries and asset classes.
 Better sustainability information allows investors to employ more precise strategies when they invest in their values.
 SRI strategies were developed decades ago and have been continuously refined over the years, evidenced by the fact that this year’s conference was the 29th reunion of these industry practitioners.